spc

 The photo, video and sound footage for the tour was collected during an Artist Residency at the Centre DAIMON, Gatineau/Ottawa, Canada in early 2010 and in the summer of 2011.

-The sources of the historical imagery are: Library and Archives of Canada, National Capital Commission, Energy Ottawa.
+Historical imagery with courtesy of Library and Archives of Canada, National Capital Commission, and Energy Ottawa.

 > start tour